ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/event-driven1.md

 The [exception vector table](https://developer.arm.com/documentation/den0024/latest/AArch64-Exception-Handling/AArch64-exception-table) tells the processor what code to run in the event of an exception.
 The format of this table is fixed and architecturally defined.

-Create `vectors.s` containing the following code.
-We will implement only the necessary FIQ exception for this example.
+Create `vectors.s` containing the following code. you will implement only the necessary FIQ exception for this example.
 A real system would need to implement all handlers.

 #### vectors.s
 ```C